 The lettered part of any marque or identity.
 The logotype can be taken separately from its graphic companion.

-Also known as the bishop's fist (stop sniggering at the back), the pointing hand symbol is a popular dingbat.
+A pointing hand symbol ☞.
+Also known as the bishop's fist (stop sniggering at the back), or an early emoji.

 Fonts in which every letterform occupies the same horizontal space.